 North America has dominated the virtual clinical trials market in the past and is expected to do so again during the forecast period.
 Over the forecast period, the region is expected to maintain its dominance.
 This can be attributed to rising R&D in this region, which is one of the major factors driving the growth of the global virtual clinical trials market.
 Asia Pacific, on the other hand, is expected to have the fastest growing CAGR in the coming years.
 This is due to the increased availability of a large patient pool, which allows for easier candidate recruitment and increased penetration of digital technologies in the region.
 Furthermore, the outbreak of the Corona virus is expected to increase the adoption of telemedicine, thereby driving market growth.

-The prominent players of the global virtual clinical trials market involve ICON plc, Parexel International, IQVIA, Covance Inc., PRA Health Sciences, LEO Innovation Lab, Medidata Solutions, Oracle Corporation, CRF Health, Clinical Ink, Inc., Medable, Inc., and among others
+Some of the key virtual clinical trials companies in the market are ICON plc, Parexel International, IQVIA, Covance Inc., PRA Health Sciences, LEO Innovation Lab, Medidata Solutions, Oracle Corporation, CRF Health, Clinical Ink, Inc., Medable, Inc., and among others.

 The market size of virtual clinical trials market in 2021 was accounted to be USD 10.8 Billion.